joeyorlando/trade_executor_tech_challenge/README.md

 Built using Go 1.18.

-This repository houses a service that will "fulfill" (no actual orders placed.. for now) orders with Binance.
+This repository houses a service that will "fulfill" (no actual orders placed.. for now) orders with Binance and persist the fulfilled order details to a SQLite3 database.

 It exposes a single HTTP endpoint `POST /order/limit` that allows a user to consume the service.
 See [Using the Service](#using-the-service) for more details.

+See [Summary & Future Enhancements](#summary--future-enhancements) below for answers to the questions listed at the end of the `.pdf`.

 ## Local development